Arterial roads in metropolitan Phoenix: Theaters

+Route description

+Mill Avenue begins its run as an arterial road at Baseline Road in Tempe, crossing U.S. Route 60, continuing in Tempe and crossing HonorHealth Tempe Medical Center, and continuing past Arizona State University.
+Mill Avenue continues in Downtown Tempe and ends at the eastern terminus of Van Buren Street.

+Mill Avenue also appears as a neighborhood street in different parts of Tempe and Chandler.

+N

 Northern Avenue

 Northern Avenue is an east–west arterial road in the northwestern part of the Phoenix metropolitan area.
 The highway extends from the eastern end of Northern Parkway on the Glendale–El Mirage city line east to Arizona State Route 51 (SR 51) in Phoenix.
 All of Northern Avenue east of Northern Parkway is part of the National Highway System as a principal arterial.

 Northern Avenue begins as an eastward continuation of Northern Parkway between Glendale to the south and El Mirage to the north.
 As of 2021, the transition point between the similarly named highways is Dysart Road.
 Northern Avenue heads east as a four-lane divided highway with a wide median that is intended to fit the eastward extension of Northern Parkway.
 East of El Mirage Road, the carriageways come together and cross the Agua Fria River.
 East of the intermittent river, Northern Avenue becomes a four-lane road with center turn lane and begins to follow the Glendale–Peoria city line.
 East of the New River, the highway meets SR 101 (Agua Fria Freeway) at a diamond interchange.
 The highway fully enters Glendale west of its intersection with U.S. Route 60 (Grand Avenue).
 Northern Avenue intersects 51st Avenue shortly before entering the city of Phoenix, where the avenue forms the boundary between the urban villages of North Mountain to the north and Alhambra to the south.
 The highway meets Interstate 17 (Arizona Veterans Highway) at a single-point urban interchange.
 East of Seventh Street, Northern Avenue forms the boundary between the urban villages of North Mountain and Camelback East and veers from its east–west orientation as it approaches the Phoenix Mountains.
 Northern Avenue reaches its eastern terminus at a diamond interchange with SR 51 (Piestewa Freeway) on the west flank of Piestewa Peak.